Aliases for ZPR1 Gene

 GeneCards Summary for ZPR1 Gene

 ZPR1 (ZPR1 Zinc Finger) is a Protein Coding gene.
-Diseases associated with ZPR1 include spinal muscular atrophy and muscular atrophy.
-Among its related pathways are EGFR1 Signaling Pathway.
-GO annotations related to this gene include receptor tyrosine kinase binding and translation initiation factor binding.
+Diseases associated with ZPR1 include Muscular Atrophy and Spinal Muscular Atrophy.
+Among its related pathways are Translational Control.
+Gene Ontology (GO) annotations related to this gene include receptor tyrosine kinase binding and translation initiation factor binding.

 Acts as a signaling molecule that communicates proliferative growth signals from the cytoplasm to the nucleus.
 Plays a role for the localization and accumulation of the survival motor neuron protein SMN1 in sub-nuclear bodies, including gems and Cajal bodies.
 Induces neuron differentiation and stimulates axonal growth and formation of growth cone in spinal cord motor neurons.
 Plays a role in the splicing of cellular pre-mRNAs.
 May be involved in H(2)O(2)-induced neuronal cell death.